 “Yeah.”
 Soon being two days from now, which was also Christmas Eve.
 In Dan’s opinion, that was cutting it much too close.
 At this time of year, bad weather could strand passengers even in sunny, warm locales.

 Like Arizona, where Ash—Ashton Yager, his boyfriend—had had a game last night.
-This morning he’d flown to San Diego for a two-day working session with Sport U Apparel, his biggest sponsor for which he was the current face of, as he had been for the last few years, since publicly coming out as the first bisexual NHL player.
+This morning he’d flown to Los Angeles for a two-day working session with Sport U Apparel, his biggest sponsor for which he was the current face of, as he had been for the last few years, since publicly coming out as the first bisexual NHL player.

 Dan had been keeping an obsessive eye on the weather all day, hoping a midwestern storm, or even a local one, wouldn’t delay Ash’s Christmas Eve morning flight here.
 So far so good but you never know.